-Value for Money arrangements

-made proper arrangements to secure economy, efficiency and effectiveness in its use of resources ('the value for money (VFM) conclusion').

-Under the National Audit Office (NAO) Code of Audit Practice ('the We have completed our risk based review of the Council's value for money arrangements.
-We Code'), we are required to report if, in our opinion, the Council has have concluded that Carlisle City Council has proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

-We have updated our VfM risk assessment to document our understanding of your arrangements to ensure critical business continuity in the current environment.
+Value for Money arrangements Code'), we are required to report if, in our opinion, the Council has made proper arrangements to secure economy, efficiency and 5 conclusion'). i We have updated our VfM risk assessment to document our understanding of your arrangements to ensure critical business continuity in the current environment.
 We have not identified any new VfM risks in relation to Covid-19.
 We therefore anticipate issuing an unqualified value for money conclusion.
-Our findings are summarised on pages 21 to 27.

-Statutory duties

-requires us to:

-The Local Audit and Accountability Act 2014 ('the Act') also We have not exercised any of our additional statutory powers or duties.

-We have completed our work under the Code and expect to be able to certify the completion

-- · report to you if we have applied any of the additional powers of the audit. and duties ascribed to us under the Act; and - To certify the closure of the audit.
+Our findings are summarised on pages 20 to 26.
+Statutory duties The Local Audit and Accountability Act 2014 ('the Act') also We have not exercised any of our additional statutory powers or duties. requires us to: We have completed the majority of work under the Code and expect to be able to certify the report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and To certify the closure of the audit.